West Virginia Is Building Its Next Energy Chapter.

 Electrical / Grid Technician

 Maintain and upgrade electrical infrastructure at power generation facilities and transmission networks across West Virginia.
-Demand is growing as the state modernizes its energy grid.
+AEP's Appalachian Power is investing $4 billion in grid modernization through 2028, sustaining multi-year demand for grid technicians earning $62,000–$92,000 as the state's power infrastructure transitions toward natural gas and emerging renewables.

 Ready to Launch Your Technician Career in West Virginia?